rayjolt/100-days-of-code/log.md

 **Today's Progress**: I've finished week one of the Neural Networks and Deep Learning course, including taking the quiz.
 That was a quick week!
 I got 10/10 on the quiz, yay. :) And I did some more brushing up on vectors on Khan Academy.

 **Thoughts:** I still need more work on my vectors and matrices, so I think I will be doing them in parallel to the neural nets course.
 Week two of the course is going to involve a lot more of them, I'm guessing, so I'll have to judge my pace so that I learn enough linear algebra that I can progress, but not so much that I spend all of my time doing that.

+### Day 3: 23 March 2018

+**Today's Progress**: Spent all of my time today learning about matrices on Khan Academy.

+**Thoughts:** It turns out that after 18 years you forget how to do matrix multiplication.
+I still have a way to go to get back up to speed, but hopefully I can mostly do that tomorrow.